Aidge ONNX tutorial#

 Providing an implementation#

-If we want to run an inference, we need to provide an implementation.
-Which means define the forward function.
+To perform inference, we need to provide an implementation; specifically, we must define the forward

-So we can create a simple implementation using the numpy library:
+Thus, we can create a simple implementation using the Numpy library:

 from functools import reduce